 - 7 large strawberries, sliced

-The layered smoothie look is optional, so you may just blend all of the ingredients together instead.
+- The layered smoothie look is optional, so you can just blend all of the ingredients together instead.

 A few more healthier recipe ideas for ya this week: